How Network Telemetry Improves Network Reporting

 Accuracy and the utility of each measured metric are the simplest of these to understand.
-If what is being measured doesn’t provide a strong insight into the problem, then there is little point in measuring it.
+If what’s being measured doesn’t provide any insight into the problem, then there’s little point in measuring it.
 Similarly, if the measurement isn’t accurate, the metric provides little value even if the underlying value is useful.

 Granularity refers to tracking the metric at a size or unit that makes sense for the intended purpose.
 For example, it would make little sense to track the average heart rate in a hospital.
-This is still a measure of an important metric, but it doesn’t enable the doctors to make any useful decisions beyond knowing if there is at least one patient alive.
+This is still a measure of an important metric, but it doesn’t enable the doctors to make any useful decisions.

 Not all metrics require a high sample rate but many do.
 A heart rate measurement that takes a sample every 10 minutes isn’t very useful but blood pressure readings on an hourly basis are.

-Bringing this back to networking, traditional network reporting and monitoring solutions do not meet the requirements for a good telemetry solution in several ways, the most important of which are the granularity and the sample rate.
+Bringing this back to telemetry in networking, traditional reporting and monitoring solutions don’t meet the requirements for a good telemetry solution in several ways.
+The most important of these are the granularity and sample rate.

-Network telemetry is the extension of network reporting to higher granularities and sample rates combined with actionable metrics and alerting.
+Network telemetry monitoring is the extension of network reporting to higher granularities and sample rates combined with actionable metrics and alerting.
 One could argue that this is simply a difference in degree not kind.
-While there is an element truth in this, we believe the value goes up exponentially with the granularity and sample rate and therefore it is useful to use another term to communicate this difference.
+While there is an element of truth in this, we believe the value goes up exponentially with the granularity and sample rate.
+Therefore, it’s useful to use another term to communicate this difference.

-You wouldn’t accept your doctor monitoring the average heart rate in the hospital and only taking that reading every five minutes.
+You wouldn’t accept your doctor monitoring average heart rate and only taking that reading every five minutes.
 It’s time network monitoring evolves to network telemetry to deliver a similar level of insight and value.

 Book a demo to try out Preseem network telemetry monitoring with our 30-day free trial.